xmatters/xm-labs-easyvista/README.md

-# xMatters + EasyVista Two Way Integration

-The purpose of this xM lab is to set up a functional, two way integration between xMatters and EasyVista

 # Prerequisites
 In order to produce a fully working integration you must have a instance of xMatters, EasyVista and basic familiarity with SQL + JavaScript + JSON.
 You must also create a user profile with the same first name, last name and e-mail address in xMatters and EasyVista.